dekuNukem/duckyPad-Pro/doc/kit_assembly.md

 ------

-Thanks for purchasing duckyPad Pro!
+Thanks for getting duckyPad Pro!

 Here's how to put everything together.